MitchellMarinoDev/leptos_form_tool/README.md

 You might find yourself asking, but why not just use components?

 The biggest reason for creating leptos_form_tool is support for validating the fields.
-This validation logic can get rather complex, for instance, you likely want to perform validation on the client when the user clicks submit to immediately give the user feedback about any invalid input.
-But you often also want to do the same validation on the server to protect against any requests that don't come from your client or for a user that doesn't have WASM enabled.
+This validation logic can get rather complex.
+You likely want to perform validation on the client side when the user clicks submit (to immediately give the user feedback).
+But you also want to do the same validation on the server for security reasons.

-Additionally, you might want to change the validation of one control based on the value of another.
+Additionally, you might want to change the validation of one field based on the value of another field.
 For example, you might want to make sure the "day" field is in a valid range, but that range depends on what the user selects in the "month" field.
-Or you might want to make sure the "confirm password" field matches the "password" field. leptos_form_tool makes this easy, as the validation function you provide operates on the entire form's data.
+Or you might want to make sure the "confirm password" field matches the "password" field. leptos_form_tool makes this easy, as the validation function operates on the entire form's data.

-Sometimes you might not want to show some controls, and validation for those controls should only be done when they are visible.
+Sometimes you might want to hide some controls, and validation for those controls should only be done when they are visible.

-lepos_form_tool takes care of all this for you.
+leptos_form_tool takes care of all this for you.

 ## FormStyle

 To define how to render all the components a form might use, you define a type that implements the `FormStyle` trait.
 This trait has a method for each control that the form might need to render.
-To use this new style, you just need to change the `Style` associated trait of your form to your new type.
+To use this new style, you just need to change the `Style` associated trait of your form to your new style.

 It's actually a little more complicated than that...